-Investments consist of various mutual funds and certain money market accounts that can also be classified as investments because the accounts are held in investment accounts.
+Investments consist of various mutual funds.
 Investments are reported at their fair value using Level 1 inputs (based on quoted prices in active markets for identical assets) in the statements of financial position.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-There have been no changes in valuation techniques used during the years ended August 31, 2017 and 2016.
+There have been no changes in valuation techniques used during the years ended August 31, 2018 and 2017.